 SIRI is responsible for renewing Alien’s passports and Convention passports.

 Termination of residence permit

 Even though you have been granted a Danish residence permit, your permit can be revoked or denied the extension, which removes your right to reside in Denmark.
 If your residence permit has been revoked or denied the extension, and you do not hold another residence permit, you will be given a deadline to leave Denmark, i.e. you will be required to leave Denmark before a specified point in time.
 After this point, you will be considered an illegal resident in Denmark.
 If you are residing illegally in Denmark, you risk being expelled and given an entry ban.
 To be expelled from Denmark means, you will be banned from entering all EU and Schengen countries, including Denmark, for a minimum of two years.
 If you are expelled, you may be deported by the police.
 The appeal process will be explained in detail when you receive the Immigration Service's decision.

-The residence permit can be revoked or denied extension for a number of reasons:
+The residence permit can be revoked or denied an extension for a number of reasons

 If your situation changes